Alp4ga/SQA_Assignment_1/Handbook.md

 #### Who ?
 The review concerns the writter and at least one another programer, it is not required that this be a superior.
 Technically, even an unexperimented person can spot a difference between your task specifications and what you produced.

-To conclude, don't forget that the first lecturer should be yourself.
+To conclude, do not forget that the first lecturer should be yourself.

 <img src="https://miro.medium.com/max/1020/1*uDyb9W5jE0sVDHjPkG_o7w.png" align="left" width="500"> A situation to avoid, both parties must rely on the other one, but never lean on the fact his work will be done by someone else.